tolauwae/ars-factum/monsters/golorr-korinn.md

 **Detect**.
 Golorr-possessed Korinn makes a Wisdom (Perception) check.

-**Feed.** Golorr-possessed Korinn targets one creature it can see.
-The target must make a DC 16 Intelligence saving throw or take 10 (3d6) psychic damage.
-Golorr-possessed Korinn regains hit points equal to the damage taken.
+**Hurl Weapon.** Golorr-possessed Korinn must have constructed a magical weapon to use this action.
+She hurls the weapon at a target she can see within 120 ft.
+The target must make a DC 18 Dexterity Saving Throw.
+On a failed save, the target takes 28 (6d6 + 7) magical piercing damage.
+On a successful save, the creature takes half as much damage.
+Afterwards, the weapons turns back into a useless heap of junk.

 **Cantrip (Costs 2 Actions).** Golorr-possessed Korinn casts one cantrip.

-**Creation (Costs 3 Actions).** Golorr-possessed Korinn uses telekinesis to construct a magical weapon out of nearby materials.
-The artificial weapon flies around its creator.
-Every creature within a range of 120 ft. must succeed on a DC 18 Dexterity Saving Throw.
-On a failed save, a creature takes 9d6 slashing damage.
+**Creation (Costs 3 Actions).** Golorr-possessed Korinn uses telekinesis to construct a magical weapon that flies around her out of nearby materials.
+At the start of their turn, every creature within a range of 30 ft. must succeed on a DC 18 Dexterity Saving Throw.
+On a failed save, a creature takes 12 (3d6 + 2) magical slashing damage.
 On a successful save, the creature takes half as much damage.